material-motion/material-motion/overview.md

 **Create creative tools for declarative motion.**

-**Provide a place to share and find motion languages.** The Material Motion's language will only be one of many.
+**Encourage sharing and creation of motion languages.** The Material Motion's language will only be one of many.

 The [material-motion GitHub org](https://github.com/material-motion) houses our implementations.